Congratulations from UAA!

 Where to Report

-Note: There will not be a student rehearsal for commencement this year.
+Note: There will not be a student rehearsal for commencement.
 Once you know where to line up, commencement crew will direct you through the remainder of the ceremony.

 Enjoy coffee and treats and receive your graduation gift from the UAA Alumni Association during registration.